-Monitoring the spread of sculptured resin bee (Megachile sculpturalis) in Serbia
+Monitoring the spread of sculptured resin bee (Megachile sculpturalis) in Southeast Europe

-Center for Bee Biology, Faculty of Biology, University of Belgrade
+Centre for Bee Research, Faculty of Biology, University of Belgrade

 Distribution of sculptured resin bee in Europe and Serbia

 Sculptured resin bee (Megachile sculpturalis Smith, 1853) belongs to the Megachilidae family (Hymenoptera: Anthophila).
 This numerous and diverse family of solitary bees includes several economically important species domesticated for pollination of certain agricultural crops, like bees from genus Megachile (M. rotundata - alfalfa leafcutting bee), and so-called orchard bees (Osmia bicornis, O. cornuta).
 There are 35 genera with over 450 species from this family in Europe (Rasmont et al. 2017), while in Southeast Europe there are 24 genera and over 300 species (Kuhlmann et al. 2015), of which over 170 species are present in Serbia (35 species only from genus Megachile).

 Maps taken from Bila Dubaić J., Lanner J., Plećaš M., Raičević J. & Ćetković A. 2021.
 Asian bee Megachile sculpturalis (Hymenoptera: Megachilidae) jumping and sneaking further eastwards through Europe: a retrospective from the Serbian perspective, as of 2019. (in prep.)

 Autokomanda (Belgrade) 02.08.2019.